Eryldene, Gordon: Eben Gowrie Waterhouse and Janet Waterhouse

 Eryldene was built in 1913–1914 for Professor Eben Gowrie Waterhouse CMG (1881–1977) (commonly known as E. G. Waterhouse) and Mrs Janet Waterhouse and named after the house in Kilmarnock, Scotland where they married.
 Designed by William Hardy Wilson, it reflects his interest in the Georgian Revival style of architecture, adapted for Australian conditions.
 Professor Waterhouse also had a distinct influence upon the design of the house and is responsible for the simple hipped roof now apparent, rather than the gables often favoured by Wilson.

-E. G. Waterhouse was a linguist and from 1924 Professor of German at Sydney University, as well as being an avid gardener at his home, Eryldene and (later) a leading world authority on camellias.
+E. G. Waterhouse was a linguist and from 1924 Professor of German at University of Sydney, as well as being an avid gardener at his home, Eryldene and (later) a leading world authority on camellias.
 Eryldene's garden was increasingly a collection of camellias, many that he'd collected in Japan and China and all individually labelled, bilingually.

 The garden was designed by both Wilson and Waterhouse.
 Conceived as an extension of the house with particular "rooms", it was to become an expression of Waterhouse's individual character.
 It is now well known for its introduction of camellias back into the twentieth-century garden.

 In seeking out and drawing the buildings for his "Old Colonial Architecture in New South Wales and Tasmania", Hardy Wilson became aware of the siting and gardens of early colonial houses.
 He was the first to recognise and appreciate a characteristic mid-19th-century style of gardening in New South Wales.
 For nearly 50 years his was the only voice stressing its importance and his descriptions – as vivid and full blown as the late summer gardens he visited – are still the most evocative.
 Wilson looked at these gardens with a painter's eye, not the analytical eye of a designer.
 He was neither botanist nor horticulturist.
 He appreciated their siting, colour and texture rather than their layout and details.

 Of large forest trees he admired only the picturesque angophora (A.floribunda or A.subvelutina), the "apple oak" of the colonists; and, presumably the turpentines (Syncarpia glomulifera) which he planted along the rear boundaries of Purulia.
 He designed five gardens: Eryldene (Gordon), Purulia, Macquarie Cottage (Pymble), a garden for "An Ideal Australian Home" and for a "Standard Cottage" for the William Moore Trust at Gordon.
 The latter were not carried out.
 Purulia and Macquarie Cottage have been altered.
 Eryldene presents a problem as in its final form it displays so much the taste and horticultural expertise of its owner, Professor Waterhouse, that Wilson's contribution is difficult to assess, and since it predates the other gardens, the influence of "Professor Pymble" on these should be considered.
 The similarities between all Wilson's garden plans are marked.